xonixx/xonixx.github.io/makesure.md

 Naturally, I would like to prohibit such "opportunities".

 We have a dilemma.
-Either we refuse to transfer to the shell and add an ad-hoc parser for this directive, or we have what we have.
+Either we refuse to pass to the shell and add an ad-hoc parser for this directive, or we have what we have.

 A custom parser would be a good option if it weren't for the extreme complexity that needs to be added.